• Skip to primary navigation

 1. Onderhoud

-Onderhoud has been touted lately by several boot aficionados online because of their high level of craftsmanship, especially for the price.
+Onderhoud has been touted lately by several boot aficionados online because of its high level of craftsmanship, especially for the price.
 Rizky Afnan, the founder, really cares about the quality of his boots — he and his two apprentices finish just two to three pairs a week.
-Despite the longer turnaround time, his customers simply sing his praises because of how well made the boots are.
+Despite the longer turnaround time, his customers simply sing his praises because of how well-made the boots are.

 Popular Boots